LIZA1608/work-tech-Question/README.md

 # work-tech-Question

-this repo contains the solution of work@tech dsa sheet questions
+this repo contains the solution of work@tech dsa sheet questions in c++